• Skip to main content

 What is the white rind on Camembert made of?

 The rind is actually an edible white mold.
-As a rule mold and edible don’t seem like comparable terms so I’ve linked to the USDA site for those that would like a more expert answer.
-Ask the USDA
+As a rule mold and edible don’t seem like comparable terms , you can check out the USDA site for more information.

 Does Camembert cheese need to be refrigerated?